 Create the basic keys for your lyre.
 Adjust your lowest string until it is tight enough to produce a clear note with little or no hum, but not so tight that it feels about to burst.

 Now, choose an adjustment that suits your needs, but convert (if needed) the keys to your lyre.
 That is, if your deepest string is comfortable at “G”, then the CD equivalent of the CDEFGA adjustment will be GABCDE.

 If you have a modern metal guzheng nail, just turn them with the peg button to tighten.
 If you have a friction pin (traditional wooden or bone conical nail), carefully but firmly push it toward the beam while turning, otherwise, the nail will slide after you let go.
 If you can’t turn the hook and let it stop, please google “peg dope” to find out what material to use to change the grip of the hook.

 To click on the tuning notes you choose, beginners may want to use an online tuner or a semitone tuner or tuner app purchased on the smartphone on their smartphone.
 If your interval is good, you can also tune through your ears.

-Learn that most tuneres are tuned by the “Equal Temperament”, a modern way of tuning that sounds great on any key, but doesn’t sound perfect in any key.
-Since the strings usually play time in only one key, consider adjusting to “Just Intonation” based on the key pitch of your lyre.
+Learn that most tuners are tuned by the “Equal Temperament”, a modern way of tuning that sounds great on any key but doesn’t sound perfect in any key.
+Since the strings usually playtime in only one key, consider adjusting to “Just Intonation” based on the key pitch of your lyre.
 Some better smartphone tuners can choose to tune through JI (make sure to specify the main tone of the instrument on which all tunings are based).